1. Guiding Principles

 Responsibilities of the Proposal Study Panels

-The following criteria, endorsed by the International Union of Pure and Applied Physics (IUPAP) in the IUPAP Recommendations for the Use of Major Physics Users Facilities, will be used to evaluate beam time proposals.
+The PSP uses criteria endorsed by the International Union of Pure and Applied Physics (IUPAP) in the IUPAP Recommendations for the Use of Major Physics Users Facilities to evaluate beam time proposals.

 The General Sciences PSP meets at least twice a year to review beam time proposals from general users.
 Prior to the meeting, each proposal has been scored by up to four external reviewers and two PSP members.
 The PSP compares the scores for each proposal, discussing and resolving any large variance in scores.
 The external reviewers and PSP members are encouraged to provide constructive comments for beam time proposals.
-PSP members are required to provide a spread in scores between the highest- and lowest-rated proposals, thereby providing the basis for the beam time allocation process.
-The PSP is encouraged to maintain a balance in science among high- and low-rated proposals.
 Multiple proposals for similar science from a single user or group of users may be treated as a single proposal.

 Panel members who are a primary author, a co-author, or a collaborator in a proposal under study are required to recuse themselves from the discussion and grading of the proposal.
 Panel members are not permitted to vote or discuss proposals that are in direct competition with their own scientific program.